 So the fringe spacing is

+- Treating the effects as completely separate.
 They are different concepts, but a real slit experiment can show both in the same pattern.
+If your prediction has fringes but no overall envelope, you may have skipped the slit-width effect.

-The formula is an approximation.
-It relies on a far screen and small angles.
+- Using the fringe formula without checking its conditions. relies on a far screen and small angles.
+Self-check: is ?

-In double-slit problems, is usually the separation between the slits.
-In single-slit diffraction, is the slit width.
+- Mixing up slit width and slit separation.
+In double-slit problems, is the separation between slits; in single-slit diffraction, is the slit width.
+Label them before substituting.

-The ideal model gives complete cancellation at some points, but real experiments can show imperfect minima because of limited coherence, finite slit width, or imperfect alignment.
+- Assuming every dark fringe is perfectly zero.
+The ideal model gives complete cancellation at some points, but real experiments show imperfect minima because of limited coherence, finite slit width, or imperfect alignment.

 Where You Use This Idea

 Keep the same wavelength and screen distance, but double the slit separation .
-The fringes get closer together because becomes smaller when becomes larger.
-If you want to try your own version with different numbers, explore a similar setup with GPAI Solver.
+Since , the fringes should get closer together when becomes larger.
+Work it out and confirm the spacing halves.

 Need help with a problem?